 6 October 2020

-Prior to joining ARU last year it was always my intention to become involved with student societies, namely The Ruskin Journal.
+Prior to joining ARU it was always my intention to become involved with student societies, namely The Ruskin Journal.
 I had always loved writing so I knew that providing content for an online magazine would be up my street.

-For most people all that they see of the journal is the finished products.
+For most people, all that they see of the journal is the finished products.
 You see the posts that go up, the social media announcements and the wins that we achieve.
 However, what you don’t see is all of the hard work and management that occurs behind the scenes.

-Being the President and Editor-in-Chief of a journal is amazing and by far one of the most rewarding things that I have ever done.
-I feel privileged to have the ability to publish people’s work and to assist them in showcasing their talents and stories.
+Being the President and Editor-in-Chief of a journal was amazing and by far one of the most rewarding things that I have ever done.
+I feel privileged to have had the ability to publish people’s work and to assist them in showcasing their talents and stories.

-This was an idea that came to my mind one day all at once which then became an opening for the later publishing of The ARU Unity Zine.
+This was an idea that came to my mind one day all at once, which then became an opening for the later publishing of The ARU Unity Zine.
 The hashtags asked students to submit their favourite moments and experiences of the academic year, and these were then published in the e-Zine alongside creative works.

-It goes without saying that I have learned a lot, and I can say with certainty that I’m going to keep on learning as I continue to maintain the journal.
-I feel more confident in my abilities as a writer, especially in regards to producing articles, and I know a lot more about journalism after taking the time to run something myself.
+It goes without saying that I learned a lot.
+Working on the RJ made me more confident in my abilities as a writer, especially in regards to producing articles, and I knew a lot more about journalism after taking the time to run something myself.

 If you’re joining ARU, I hope you considering contributing to The Ruskin Journal and joining our team one day in the near future.

 At ARU, we're all about preparing you for the future.
 There are plenty of opportunities to gain practical, real-world experience – both as part of your course and through student-led societies such as The Ruskin Journal.
 Find out more at one of our Open Days.